-Michigan officials expand deer chronic wasting disease test zone
+Michigan expands deer chronic wasting disease test zone

 Lansing — State regulators have expanded the area in south-central Michigan where deer killed by hunters must be tested for chronic wasting disease.